Adrenaline-pumping rides and cool attractions make amusement parks a summertime staple.

 1. Wearing a kilt

 We know parks don’t take kindly to guests wearing costumes that may distract from the approved attractions.
 But what qualifies as a costume?
-A Norfolk man was recently denied entry to Busch Gardens because he was wearing a traditional Scottish kilt.
-Park employees recently told Hex Nottingham-- who is of British, Irish, and Scottish descent-- that his outfit violated their no costume policy during a Howl-O-Scream event.
+A Norfolk, Va. man was recently denied entry to Busch Gardens because he was wearing a traditional Scottish kilt.
+Park employees told Hex Nottingham-- who is of British, Irish, and Scottish descent-- that his outfit violated their no costume policy during a Howl-O-Scream event.
 Nottingham issued a formal complaint with the theme park and called the incident a “terrible stain on the honour of my culture as well as my ethnic pride.”
-Busch Gardens says that while they do not want alienate anyone from different backgrounds, they have a policy in place to prevent confusion among guests who may think the wearer of a particular outfit is actually a part of the annual event.
+Busch Gardens says that while they do not want alienate anyone from different backgrounds, they have a policy in place to prevent confusion among guests who may think the wearer of a particular outfit was actually part of the park sanctioned event.

 2. Big coolers